Jonathan RudnickManaging Partner, founder

 Settlements in all the consumer fraud class action litigation would be in excess of $4 million to $5 million.
 He receives referrals from other attorneys throughout the State of New Jersey, northeast, as well as nationwide.

-Since 1998 he has been a member of the National Association of Consumer Advocates, an organization dedicating to lobbying, protecting and otherwise assisting consumers with their rights pertaining to deceptive business practices.
+Previously a member of the National Association of Consumer Advocates, an organization dedicating to lobbying, protecting and otherwise assisting consumers with their rights pertaining to deceptive business practices.
 They have yearly meetings and seminars, which he ordinarily attends.
 He has attended consumer rights seminars in Baltimore, Washington, San Diego, New Orleans, Philadelphia, Washington and Boston.

 He has lectured lawyers in the context the Institute of Continuing Legal Education on many consumer issues.
 He lectured specifically on the issue of auto fraud before Legal Services of New Jersey in 2002 and attended the federal odometer fraud conference in Seattle in 1999.

 He has been a member of the State Bar and served on the Consumer Law Committee since its creation in 2002.
 He was appointed by the Honorable Judge Waldman, Superior Court, Freehold, New Jersey, when he was President of the Monmouth County Bar Association.
 This committee is dedicated to the furtherance of consumer-related legislation proposed by politicians.
 It comments and prepares legislative positions on all relevant consumer-related issues.
-The committee meets approximately 10 times per year.

 He was appointed to the Supreme Court Committee for the Special Civil Part in 2001 and has provided various free lectures to the public on lemon law, consumer fraud and credit repair issues.